This page is about neuroblastoma. There is information about

-Stage 1 means the tumour is in one area of the body and hasn’t spread anywhere.
-It can be completely removed with surgery.
+The tumour is in one area of the body and hasn’t spread anywhere

-Stage 4 – the cancer has spread to parts of the body that are some distance from where it started.
+The cancer has spread to parts of the body that are some distance from where it started

-As well as staging the neuroblastoma, doctors also group children into risk groups, according to their risk of the cancer coming back.
+As well as staging the neuroblastoma doctors also group children into risk groups, according to their risk of the cancer coming back.
 There are 3 risk groups based on these factors – low, intermediate and high risk.

 - The stage, and

 - The risk group, whether there is a low, medium or high risk of the cancer coming back after treatment

 Babies with low-risk neuroblastoma such as those who have no high risk changes and no symptoms may not need much treatment, or any treatment at all.
 This is stage MS or 4S.
 This kind of neuroblastoma can sometimes disappear on its own.
 Doctors always keep a close eye on children who have had neuroblastoma, so they will have hospital appointments for some years.